KIZI/entityclassifier-gate-light-plugin/README.md

     git clone https://m1ci@bitbucket.org/entityclassifier/entityclassifier-gate-light-plugin.git
     ```

-3. **Run the build script found in the script folder.** It will download all required datasets, compile and prepare all required configuration files.
-BTW, grab a coffee or something, it will take some time ;)
+3. **Package the plugin with Maven.**

     ```
-    sh build.sh
+    mvn package
     ```

+4. **Request an API key for the REST API**.
+Request an API key using the form at http://localhost:8080/thd/docs/#apikeyform

-4. **Start GATE and enable the plugin in the CREOLE plugin manager.** Search for Entityclassifier.eu and select load now and load always.
+5. **Start GATE and enable the plugin in the CREOLE plugin manager.** Search for Entityclassifier.eu and select load now and load always.

-5. **Create a corpus pipeline.**
+6. **Create a corpus pipeline.**

     * Document Reset PR
     * ANNIE English Tokeniser PR